-Standard Ireland's basic own funds are equal to the excess of assets over liabilities of its Solvency II balance sheet (\$32.5m).
-The excess of assets over liabilities is split between ordinary share capital (tier one capital \$0.7m), reconciliation reserve (tier one capital, \$1.8m surplus) and capital contribution from the parent company (tier one capital, \$30.0m).
+Standard Ireland's basic own funds are equal to the excess of assets over liabilities of its Solvency II balance sheet (\$32.8m).
+The excess of assets over liabilities is split between ordinary share capital (tier one capital \$0.7m), reconciliation reserve (tier one capital, \$2.0m surplus) and capital contribution from the parent company (tier one capital, \$30.0m).

-Standard Ireland's tier two ancillary own funds are \$10.6m, recognising the ability of the club to make unbudgeted supplementary calls (capped at 50% of the SCR).
+Standard Ireland's tier two ancillary own funds are \$12.2m, recognising the ability to make unbudgeted supplementary calls (capped at 50% of the SCR).